 Historically, bishops oversee the Church in particular geographic areas, known as dioceses.
-St. Francis Church is a parish in the Diocese of North Carolina, which is overseen by our Diocesan Bishop, the Rt.
-Rev. Samuel S. Rodman, and our Suffragan Bishop, the Rt.
-Rev. Anne Hodges-Copple (pictured right).
+St. Francis Church is a parish in the Episcopal Diocese of North Carolina, which is overseen by our Diocesan Bishop, the Rt.
+Rev. Samuel S. Rodman, and our Assistant Bishop, the Rt.
+Rev. Jennifer Brooke-Davidson.

-The Episcopal Church celebrates diversity of people and worship styles, yet all worship follows the form set out in the Book of Common Prayer.
-We are known for our engaging and beautiful worship services and for our work in our communities promoting justice and peace.
-For those who have grown up Roman Catholic, the principle worship service, known as the Mass, Eucharist, or Holy Communion, will be familiar.
-For those of reformed tradition or those with no religious tradition, you will find a church that respects its tradition and maintains a sense of awe, wonder, and mystery.
+The Episcopal Church celebrates the diversity of people and worship styles, yet all worship follows the form set out in the Book of Common Prayer.
+We are known for our engaging and beautiful liturgical worship and for our work in our communities promoting justice and peace.
+For those familiar with Roman Catholicism, the principal worship service, known as the Mass, Eucharist, or Holy Communion, will be familiar.
+For those familiar with Protestant or Reformed churches (or those with no religious affiliation), you will find a church that respects its tradition and maintains a sense of awe, wonder, and mystery.

-We strive to live by the example of Jesus Christ, welcoming the stranger and the outcast, helping our neighbors, and offering love and forgiveness.
+In all things, we strive to live by the example of Jesus Christ, welcoming the stranger and the outcast, helping our neighbors, and offering love and forgiveness, both locally and globally.
 While the Anglican Communion worldwide has more than 70 million members, the Episcopal Church has around 2 million members in roughly 7,000 communities of worship.
 Within the Diocese of North Carolina, there are more than 50,000 members spread over 120 communities of worship.

-In the Episcopal Church, we are called to live out our faith daily, whether we are at home, school, work, or recreation.
+In the Episcopal Church, we are called to live out our faith daily, whether we are at home, at school, at work, or during recreation.
 The cornerstones of our faith are Scripture, Tradition, and Reason.

-Scripture is the word of God contained in the Old and New Testaments of the Bible.
-The 39 books of the Old Testament contain the story of God’s love from the time of creation to the birth of his son, Jesus Christ.
-The books contain God’s laws as He gave them to the Hebrew people.
+Scripture is the word of God found in the Old and New Testaments of the Bible.
+The 39 books of the Old Testament contain the story of God’s love from the time of creation and preceding the birth of his son, Jesus Christ.

-The New Testament contains Christ’s teachings, the accounts of his life as told by his followers, and the beginning of his Church.
-It is written in 27 books.
-Within an Episcopal worship service, Scripture is read in the lessons, the Gospel (the teachings of Jesus), the Psalms (poems from the Old Testament) and other prayers.
+The New Testament, comprised of 27 books, contains the life, ministry, and witness to Jesus Christ.
+Within an Episcopal worship service, Scripture is read in the lessons, the Gospel (the teachings of Jesus), the Psalms (poems from the Old Testament), and other prayers.

-Our particular tradition is inherited from the Church of England and is marked by a synthesis of both Protestant and Catholic thought that reflects and respects the comprehensiveness in pursuit of shared truth.
+Our particular tradition is inherited from the Church of England and is marked by a synthesis of Protestant and Catholic thought and practice, which reflects and respects the comprehensiveness in pursuit of shared truth.

-Our tradition is diverse and expressed with and by many voices, among which are a variety of worship styles, languages, cultures, and musical expressions.
-We seek to value the life and story each person brings to the community of faith.
+Our tradition is diverse and expressed with and by many voices, among which are a variety of worship styles, languages, cultures, and music.
+We value the life and story each person brings to the community of faith.
 As in a multi-textured tapestry, each person’s offering is woven into the life of the whole, making it stronger and more beautiful.